burlachenkok/burlachenkok.github.io/_posts/2021-2-18-Faster-Non-Convex-Distributed-Learning-with-Compression.md

 The first method is designed for the case when the local loss functions owned by clients are either of a finite sum or an expectation form, and the second method allows for partial participation of clients – a feature important in federated learning.

 All our methods are superior to previous state-of-the-art methods in terms of the oracle/communication complexity.
-Finally, we provide convergence analysis of all methods for problems satisfying the Polyak-Lojasiewicz condition.
+Finally, we provide a convergence analysis of all methods for problems satisfying the Polyak-Lojasiewicz condition.